ReDI-School/redi-js-nrw/lesson9.md

 ### Nesting Objects

-* They value in the key-value pairs can be any data type
+* The value in the key-value pairs can be any data type
 * Object is a data type

 ```js